Clubfoot Clinic

 Clubfoot is a condition in which the foot is turned down and inward because the muscles and tendons of the lower leg aren't normal and are tight.
 As a result, the foot is held in an abnormal position, with the top facing down.
 Clubfoot can affect one or both feet and ranges from mild to very severe.

 Early on, clubfoot isn't painful, but without treatment, it can seriously impair a child's ability to walk and run.
-It is usually diagnosed before birth on ultrasound or after the baby is delivered and a physical examination is performed, at which point your child's doctor may refer you to the Clubfoot Clinic for evaluation and treatment.
+It is usually diagnosed before birth on ultrasound or just after the baby is delivered, at which point your child's doctor may refer you to the Clubfoot Clinic for evaluation and treatment.

 The standard treatment for clubfoot is a technique called the Ponseti Method, which gradually rotates the foot through stretching it and applying casts each week until the foot reaches a normal position.
-Most children then need a minor surgical procedure in which the Achilles tendon is cut so that it will allow the foot to achieve a walkable position.
 A brace is then used for the first few years of life to maintain the foot in the corrected position.

 Doctor referral required